k2view-academy/K2View-Academy/articles/27_auditing/01_auditing_overview.md

 ## Turning Auditing ON/OFF

 By default, Auditing is set to OFF.
-To enable Auditing in Fabric, set **AUDIT=ON** using K2admin's Configuration panel and set a configuration override for AUDIT.
+To enable Auditing in Fabric, set **AUDIT=ON** using K2admin's Configuration tab and set a configuration override to AUDIT.
 The K2cloud space must then be restarted.

 ~~~
 AUDIT=ON
 ~~~

-## What Gets Audited
+## Activities Subject To Auditing

 Fabric auditing tracks the following activity types: